chaitu-ycr/chaitu-ycr.github.io/docs/Programming/Python/Basics/016_documentation.md

 | Access at runtime | No                      | Yes (`help()`, `__doc__`) |
 | Used by tools     | No                      | Yes (Sphinx, IDEs, etc.)  |

-## 🚀 Benefits of Good Documentation
+## 🚀 Why Document?

-- **Improved Readability:** Easier for others (and your future self) to understand.
+- **Readability:** Easier for others (and yourself) to understand.
-- **Maintainability:** Simplifies debugging and updating code.
+- **Maintainability:** Simplifies debugging and updates.
-- **Collaboration:** Helps teams work together efficiently.
+- **Collaboration:** Helps teams work together.
-- **Automatic Documentation Generation:** Tools like Sphinx can generate docs from docstrings.
+- **Automatic Documentation:** Tools like Sphinx generate docs from docstrings.
-- **Code Reusability:** Clear docstrings help others use your code effectively.
+- **Reusability:** Clear docs help others use your code.

 > **Tip:**
-> Use meaningful names for variables and functions to reduce the need for comments and to make your code self-documenting.
+> Use meaningful names for variables and functions to make code self-documenting and reduce the need for comments.

+## 🧪 Practice

+1. Write docstrings for:
+   - A function that calculates the factorial of a number.
+   - A function that checks if a string is a palindrome.
+   - A function that finds the maximum element in a list.
+2. Create a `Car` class with attributes for make, model, and year.
+Add docstrings to the constructor and methods.
+3. Implement a module for basic math operations (add, subtract, multiply, divide) with docstrings for each function.
+4. Write a script using the `logging` module to log messages at different severity levels (DEBUG, INFO, WARNING, ERROR, CRITICAL).
+5. Create a README for a Python project, including installation, usage, and contributing sections.